 Whole30 participants are given dozens of signs to look out for.
 They call these “non-scale victories.”
 Sideline: in addition to eliminating certain foods, you’re also banned from stepping on a scale.
 It’s not a weight loss diet.

 The non-scale victories are divided into physical and mental/behavioral.
-The physical includes improved digestion, less gastrointestinal issues, more energy, less stiff joints, less inflammation, glowing skin, brighter eyes, fewer migraines, and less sickness, among others.
+The physical includes improved digestion, fewer gastrointestinal issues, more energy, less stiff joints, less inflammation, glowing skin, brighter eyes, fewer migraines, and less sickness, among others.
 On the mental side, we were told to look out for: feeling happier, less stressed, improved mental health, fewer cravings, tamed Sugar Dragon, and overall a healthier relationship with food.

 Due to my yet undiagnosed gastrointestinal issues, I don’t feel great most days.
 Some are far worse than others.
 During my Plant-Based Whole30 journey, I experienced as many bad days over the course of the month as I typically do.
 My digestion did not improve, nor did I notice any changes in my outward appearance or general disposition.
 And before you ask: no, I did not “cheat.”